tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/070_gas_fee_payment/071_query_logs/README.md

 }
 ````

-It is called "queryOpLogs" and 'setAllownace' at the last.

-//TODO:  !!!GEORGE, please add the explanation of allowance or link to our existing doc explaning Allowance!!!
+These are called "queryOpLogs" and 'setAllownace' which you can see at the end of the file.
+The txn to `setAllowance` is related to the fact that each TApp has an allowance associated with it.
+The TApp will only be able to spend user funds up to the amount set as the allowance.

 In **api.rs** you can find the `async fn query_op_logs` function.
 The major logic is to call the `get_statements_async` function.